Testing for COVID-19

 When people are contacted to advise them to self-isolate, they are not told of your identity.

-Test and Tracers’ sensitivity to your personal background, culture and identity
+Sensitivity to your personal background, culture and identity

 The contact tracers have all undertaken equality, diversity and inclusion training to give them the knowledge and awareness to support people from different backgrounds.